DonatHalimi/sheero/README.md

   - **admin**:
     - Full access to the admin dashboard.
   - **user**:
-    - Can browse products, add items to their cart, make purchases, and view their order history.
+    - Can browse products, add items to their cart, make purchases and view their order history.
   - **customerSupport**:
     - Receives the contact details of users who send contact emails through the contact form so that they can reply to them as soon as possible.
   - **orderManager**:
-    - Receives the order details in their email so that they can set the order status as `processed` in the admin dashboard based on the item availability.
+    - Processes incoming orders through real-time notifications and email alerts, verifying inventory before updating order status.
   - **contentManager**:
-    - Can create, read, update, and delete slideshow images and FAQs in the admin dashboard.
+    - Can create, read, update and delete slideshow images and FAQs in the admin dashboard.
   - **productManager**:
-    - Can create, read, update, and delete products, categories, subcategories, sub-subcategories, reviews, product restock subscriptions and suppliers in the admin dashboard.
+    - Can create, read, update and delete products, categories, subcategories, sub-subcategories, reviews, product restock subscriptions and suppliers in the admin dashboard.

 ### Technologies Used

 #### Frontend
-The frontend is built with modern web technologies that focus on UI/UX, routing, and handling API requests efficiently.
+The frontend is built with modern web technologies that focus on UI/UX, routing and handling API requests efficiently.
 Follow the documentation in the [frontend/README.md](frontend/README.md) file to learn more about the structure of the frontend directory and its `package.json`.

 #### Backend
-The backend is a Node.js API server designed to handle requests, manage authentication, and interact with the MongoDB database.
+The backend is a Node.js API server designed to handle requests, manage authentication and interact with the MongoDB database.
 It uses JWT tokens for secure access and authorization, along with Stripe for payment integration.
 Follow the documentation in the [backend/README.md](backend/README.md) file to learn more about the structure of the backend directory and its `package.json`.

 ## Stripe Payment Testing